VirtualEngine/XenDesktop7Lab/README.md

-The CitrixXenDesktop7Lab composite DSC resources mask some of the underlying implementation/complexities of the individual [CitrixXenDesktop7](https://github.com/VirtualEngine/CitrixXenDesktop7) DSC resources.
+The XenDesktop7Lab composite DSC resources mask some of the underlying implementation/complexities of the individual [XenDesktop7](https://github.com/VirtualEngine/XenDesktop7) DSC resources.
-The composite CitrixXenDesktop7Lab resources can be used to deploy Citrix XenDesktop v7.0, v7.1, v7.5 or v7.6 via Desired State Configuration (DSC).
+The composite XenDesktop7Lab resources can be used to deploy Citrix XenDesktop v7.0, v7.1, v7.5, v7.6
+or v7.7 via PowerShell Desired State Configuration (DSC).

 This module contains the following DSC resources: